sgjava/opencvmem/README.md

     }
 ```

-Note how contours_mat uses Mat.release().
-No problem since we can easily change
-this.
-It is a simple matter of changing contours_mat.release() to
+We can easily change this.
+It is a simple matter of changing
-contours_mat.free().
+contours_mat.release() to contours_mat.free().

 #### Fix Imgproc.findContours (and other generated methods)
 * Edit `modules/java/generator/gen_java.py`